What are the Possible Causes of the Code B0106 Scion?

 Faulty Front Passenger Airbag Assembly (P Squib)

-- Front Passenger Airbag Assembly (P Squib) harness is open or shorted
+Front Passenger Airbag Assembly (P Squib) harness is open or shorted

-- Front Passenger Airbag Assembly (P Squib) circuit poor electrical connection
+Front Passenger Airbag Assembly (P Squib) circuit poor electrical connection

-- Faulty Airbag Sensor Assembly
+Faulty Airbag Sensor Assembly

-Check the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
-Check for damaged components and look for broken, bent, pushed out, or corroded terminals.
+Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

-Labor: 1.0The cost of diagnosing the B0106 SCION code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B0106 Scion code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 The P squib circuit consists of the airbag sensor assembly, passenger airbag manual on–off switch and front passenger airbag assembly.
 The Air Bag Control Module monitors the P Squib.
 The Air Bag Control Module sets the OBDII code when the P Squib is not to factory specifications.

 Precautions for SRS “AIR BAG” and “SEAT BELT PRE-TENSIONER” Service

-- Never probe the electrical connectors on air bag, side air curtain modules or seat belts.
+Never probe the electrical connectors on air bag, side air curtain modules or seat belts.

-- Never disassemble or tamper with safety belt buckle/retractor pretensioners, adaptive load limiting retractors, safety belt inflators, or probe the electrical connectors.
+Never disassemble or tamper with safety belt buckle/retractor pretensioners, adaptive load limiting retractors, safety belt inflators, or probe the electrical connectors.

-- Do not use electrical test equipment to check SRS circuits unless instructed to in this Service Manual.
+Do not use electrical test equipment to check SRS circuits unless instructed to in this Service Manual.

 it is still possible for the air bag and seat belt pre-tensioner to deploy.
 Therefore, do not work on any SRS connectors or wires until at least 3 minutes have passed.